Back to sources -- the role of losses and coherence in super-resolution imaging revisited: Losses in imaging systems

-It's clear, that photon losses are the bone of contention, and therefore their origin and characteristics need to be carefully studied.
-Let $E(\bm r)$ be the electric field amplitude distribution in the object plane ($E$ is a complex scalar because it contains phase information, and polarization is neglected).
-For linear, translationally invariant, diffraction-limited imaging system, the field distribution observed in the image plane is $ E(\bm r) \ast u(\bm r)$, where $\ast$ denotes the convolution, $|u(\bm r)|^2$ is a PSF, and $u(\bm r)$ itself is called the coherent Point Spread Function (cPSF) \cite{barrett2013foundations}.
-The Fourier transform of the initial distribution,
+Before we provide a fundamental, quantum mechanics-based description of photon losses, let us first assume that the object plane of our system is described by the classical distribution of the electric field perpendicular to the optical axis, $E(\bm r)$ ($E$ is a complex scalar because it contains phase information, and polarization is neglected).
+For linear, translationally invariant, diffraction-limited imaging system, the field distribution observed in the image plane is $ (E \ast H)(\bm r)$, where~$\ast$ denotes the convolution, $|H(\bm r)|^2$ is a PSF, and $H(\bm r)$ itself is called the coherent Point Spread Function (cPSF) \cite{barrett2013foundations}.
+The Fourier transform of the initial field distribution,

-becomes $\hat E (\bm k) \cdot \hat u (\bm k)$ after imaging system transformation.
+becomes $\hat E (\bm k) \cdot \hat H (\bm k)$ after imaging system transformation.
 That means, that the signal power associated with different spatial frequencies must be modified when the resulting PSF is wider than the Dirac delta.
-For a passive system, no spatial frequency of $ E (\bm r)$ can be strengthened ($|\hat u (\bm k)|\le 1$), and therefore the described modification can be achieved by photon losses only.
-Consequently, photon losses are always present if the observed image is blurred, and the loss ratio strictly depends on $u(\bm r)$ and $E(\bm r)$.
-These losses spoil the statistics of the collected signal, but on the other hand, the varying total power can be used as an extra resource in the estimation procedure.
+For a passive system, no spatial frequency of $ E (\bm r)$ can be strengthened ($|\hat H (\bm k)|\le 1$), and therefore the described modification can be achieved by photon losses only.